NUMBERS IN TAROT: THE MAGIC ADDITION

 The authority of the Hierophant, like the Emperor, is a two edged sword.
 You may find yourself looking up to the Hierophant, you may also find him looking down at you.
 Letting you realize what you are not, what you can not and what you know not.
 The Hierophant is more neutral than positive in the Marseille tradition (mine) and the meaning of his presence – just like any 5 in the Minor Suit – will be revealed by the neighbouring cards.

 Choosing between virtue and vice.
 Between a devil and an angel.
 This is, simply put, what the original “Lover” (yes, no s) card is all about.
 The shadow of the Devil is cast over card number 6.
 Passion or reason?
 Body or mind?

 #7 The Chariot

 Victory, Destiny and Success.
-7 is, indeed, a glorious number in Tarot.
+7 is a glorious number in Tarot.
 And the Chariot is a glorious card.
-It speaks of the intellectual and material triumph.
-It is whole, mighty and complete.
+This card speaks of both intellectual and material triumph: it’s is whole, mighty and complete.
 It is divine.

 #8 Justice (in RWS, 11)*

 Decisions!
 Justice speaks of legal matters but mostly, of their outcome.
 Like the 8s of the minor suit, you will know if the news are good or bad based on the surrounding cards.